 - 5 14 oz cans coconut milk

 - 1 5 oz can evaporated milk

 - 4 cinnamon sticks

 - Pour rice into a bowl and add water until covering the rice by two-inches.
 Let soak overnight.

-- In a large pot combine four cans of coconut milk, evaporated milk, cinnamon sticks, cloves, salt and ginger.
+- In a large pot combine four cans of coconut milk, evaporated milk, cinnamon sticks, cloves, salt, and ginger.
 Bring to a boil and set to low to simmer.
 Let steep for 15 minutes.

 - Drain rice and add to a large heavy bottom pot.
 I find that a large dutch oven works best.
 Heat pot over medium-low heat.
 Leave the coconut milk over low heat.
 Add four ladles of coconut milk, about two cups, to rice.
-Stir coconut milk in with rice.
+Stir coconut milk in with the rice.
 Continue to stir until rice has absorbed most of the coconut milk.
 Continue this process one ladle at a time until you have used almost half of the coconut milk.

 - Add remaining coconut milk, stir until well combined and cover.
 Cook covered over low heat for 15 - 20 minutes, stirring occasionally to make sure it doesn’t stick to the bottom.